-Ref No. Page No. Paragraph/ Policy/Figure/ Table/Map/Box Proposed Main Modification Reason for Proposed Modification MM1a 2 Following paragraph 1.6 Insert new paragraphs 1.7, 1.8 and 1.9, to read: "1.7 Extensions to the Yorkshire Dales and Lake District National Parks, by Variation Order, were confirmed in writing by the Secretary of State on 23 October 2015.
-The extension areas are shown on the map in Appendix 1; apart from a small area of land between Kirkby Lonsdale and Ingleton on Leck Fell, which lies in Lancashire, all of the extension areas fall within the county of Cumbria.
+Ref No. Page No. Paragraph/ Policy/Figure/ Table/Map/Box Proposed Main Modification Reason for Proposed Modification MM1a 1 Paragraph 1.5 Insert new sentence "consultations in 2009 to 2011.
+For a list of all the superseded MWDF policies, and the MWLP policy replacements, see Appendix 1."
+To provide clarity regarding superseded policies MM1b 203 Appendix 1 Insert new Appendix 1, listing the superseded and replacement policies. (see Annex 1 to this Table of Main Modifications for new Appendix) To provide clarity regarding superseded policies MM2a 1 Following paragraph 1.6 Insert new paragraphs 1.7, 1.8 and 1.9, to read: "New National Park designations 1.7 Extensions to the Yorkshire Dales and Lake District National Parks, by Variation Order, were confirmed in writing by the Secretary of State on 23 October 2015.
+The extension areas are shown on the map in Appendix 2; apart from a small area of land between Kirkby Lonsdale and Ingleton on Leck Fell, which lies in Lancashire, all of the extension areas fall within the county of Cumbria.
 1.8 Following the transfer of functions on 1 August 2016, the respective National Park Authorities became the Local Planning Authority for the newly designated areas, with responsibility for determining all applications for planning permission and Listed Buildings consent, as well as the responsibility for preparing a Local Plan, which would include minerals and waste planning policy.
-Both the Lake District National Park Authority (LDNPA) and Yorkshire Dales National Park Authority (YDNPA) will use existing, adopted development plan policies in the extension areas, i.e. the adopted policies of South Lakeland District Council, Cumbria County Council, Lancaster City Council and Lancashire County Council, as appropriate.
-However, the National Parks have indicated that the statutory implications of National Park Authorities are now the minerals and waste planning authorities in the extension areas, the adopted development plan document for Cumbria County Council will remain the extant minerals and waste policy for those new areas that fall in Cumbria.
+Both the Lake District National Park Authority To provide clarity regarding minerals and waste planning in the National Park extension areas (LDNPA) and Yorkshire Dales National Park Authority (YDNPA) will use existing, adopted development plan policies in the extension areas, i.e. the adopted policies of South Lakeland District Council, Cumbria County Council, Lancaster City Council and Lancashire County Council, as appropriate.
+However, the National Parks have indicated that the statutory implications of National Park designation, as outlined in the NPPF, will be a material consideration in their determination of applications in these areas.
 1.9 Whilst the National Park Authorities are now the minerals and waste planning authorities in the extension areas, the adopted development plan document for Cumbria County Council will remain the extant minerals and waste policy for those new areas that fall in Cumbria.
-This will continue until either: a) the YDNPA and LDNPA choose to adopt the Cumbria Minerals and Waste Local Plan for the relevant extensions or b) the YDNPA and LDNPA To provide clarity regarding minerals and waste planning in the National Park extension areas MM1b 203 Appendix 1 Insert new Appendix 1, showing the new areas designated as National Park on a map. (see Annex to this Table of Main Modifications for new map) To provide clarity regarding minerals and waste planning in the National Park extension areas MM1c - Policies Map Part 1 and Inserts E + F Identify new areas designated as National Park on relevant maps. (updated maps NOT attached) To provide clarity regarding minerals and waste planning in the National Park extension areas
+This will continue until either: a) the YDNPA and LDNPA choose to adopt the Cumbria Minerals